-In Key Stages 1 and 2 teachers continue to observe children and make assessments using the Assessing Pupil Progress (APP) materials.
-From Year 2, more formal assessments are made against National Curriculum levels including statutory assessments in Year 2 and Year 6.
+In Key Stages 1 and 2 teachers continue to observe children and make assessments using the National Curriculum (2014).
+In Year 2 statutory assessments are done in maths, reading & writing and pupils' attainment is reported both to parents and the DfE.
 Year 6 take formal tests in English and Mathematics at the end of their primary schooling.
+These results are also reported to the DfE and our results from recent years can be found on our school website: http://stpetersce.eschools.co.uk/website